yjiahao/MediLiteQA/README.md

 ## Fine-Tuning
 1. Upload `finetuning_instruct.ipynb` to Kaggle.

-2. Under "Add-ons" > "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
+2. Under "Add-ons" &rarr; "Secrets", add your Hugging Face access token under the label `HF_TOKEN`.
 Your token should have "write" permissions.

 3. Edit `TRACKIO_SPACE_ID` and `TRACKIO_PROJECT` to your liking.
 These values correspond to the run name and project name respectively, which are to be used in the Trackio dashboard produced.